‘Teen Mom 2’s Kailyn Lowry Confirms She And Baby Daddy No. 3 Are Off

 The identity of Kailyn Lowry’s baby daddy has been a mystery since she announced she was pregnant earlier this year.
 Fans already know it isn’t ex-husband, Javi Marroquin, whom she split with in 2016, and she’s been decidedly silent on the issue since then.

 Rumors swirled that the Teen Mom 2 star was trying to work on things with the baby daddy and that they may reunite.
-It was even suggested that MTV would like to add the mystery man to the cast of Teen Mom 2 to play into Kailyn Lowry’s story line for Season 8.
+It was even suggested that MTV would like to add the mystery man to the cast of Teen Mom 2 to play into Kailyn Lowry’s storyline for Season 8.

 It looks like the rumors that Kailyn and the man whose identity is yet to be revealed aren’t making amends any time soon are true.
 Kailyn Lowry confirmed this yesterday, stating that she was looking for baby names for her new addition and that she didn’t need anyone to agree with her, insinuating that he was totally out of the picture.